apache/yetus/asf-site-src/source/documentation/in-progress/precommit-docker.md

 # Docker in Docker

 With the usage of the `--dockerind` flag, test-patch will mount the `/var/run/docker.sock` UNIX socket into the container to enable Docker-in-Docker mode.
 Additionally, the `--docker-socket` option will let one set the socket to mount in situations where that isn't the location of the socket, such as a dockerd proxy providing authentication.

+    NOTE: Using --dockerind requires the availability of the `stat` command that supports either -c '%g' (GNU form) or -f '%g' (BSD form).